itsnayabsd/website/_drafts/configure-nginx-ubuntu-debian-raspbian.md

 ```
 If it's not, there must be some problem with the installation.

-Now, open the browser and visit the address **http://127.0.0.1** in the address bar.
+Now, open the browser and,
+ * If you are using raspberry pi, visit the raspberry pi IP address in the address bar.
+ * If you are using digitalocean droplet, enter the droplet IP address in the address bar.
+IP address can get from [digitalocean dashboard](https://cloud.digitalocean.com/).
+ * If you are using local Ubuntu/Debian system enter **http://127.0.0.1** in the address bar.

 The test server should be running and show the following greeting on the web page.
 ```
                 Welcome to nginx!